Higher-categorical combinatorics of configuration spaces of Euclidean space: Introduction

-A healthy tree $T$ of height $n$ naturally encodes an $n$-order on its set of leaves as follows.
-The $i$th set of the sequence is the set of verticies at level $i$.
-The assignment from the set of verticies at level $i$ to the set of verticies at level $i-1$ is canonical, given by assigning to each vertex at level $i$ the vertex at level $i-1$ that is adjacent to it.
-Such a sequence of maps, then, is surjective precisely because $T$ is healthy.
-The \emph{planar} condition (the second bullet point in Definition~\ref{tree}) fixes the set of incoming edges of each vertex with a linear order; this condition induces a linear order on each fiber in the sequence and on the set of verticies at level $1$.
+A healthy tree $T$ of height $n$ encodes an $n$-order on its set of leaves as follows.
+The $i$th set of the sequence is the set of vertices at level $i$.
+The assignment from the set of vertices at level $i$ to the set of vertices at level $i-1$ is canonical, given by assigning to each vertex at level $i$ the vertex at level $i-1$ that is adjacent to it.
+Such a sequence of maps is surjective precisely because $T$ is healthy.
+The \emph{planar} condition (2) of Definition~\ref{tree} fixes the set of incoming edges of each vertex with a linear order; this condition induces a linear order on each fiber in the sequence and on the set of vertices at level $1$.
 As a convention, we will fix these linear orders to be read from left to right on trees.
-For now, we will informally regard the objects of the category $\mathbf{\Theta}_n$ as trees of height $n$.
-Unfortunately, with this description of the objects, the morphisms of $\mathbf{\Theta}_n$ are not straightforward.
-For now, we will leave them as a mystery; in \S\ref{Theta}, we give a full definition of $\mathbf{\Theta}_n$ as the $n$-fold wreath product of the simplex category $\mathbf{\Delta}$ with itself, following Berger in \cite{Ber}.

-In \cite{AH}, Ayala and Hepworth show that $\Conf_k(\R^n)$ is homotopy equivalent to the classifying space of a certain subcategory of $\mathbf{\Theta}_n$ consisting of all those healthy trees with $k$ leaves.
-Their method of proof does not extend to the unordered case wherein the homotopy type of the unordered configuration spaces of $\R^n$ are encoded by the exit-path $\infty$-category of the Ran space of $\R^n$, as they conjecture.
-The main result of this paper, Theorem~\ref{introloc}, provides a generalization of this conjecture, one consequence of which is Corollary~\ref{introlocexit}, which proves their conjecture.